FrankYan93/nanoNotification/README.md

 # Tips

-1. Please call './start' to start the service.
+- Please call './start' to start the service.

-2. Please force kill the process to stop.